johnbabb/C--Toggl-Api-Client/README.md

 TogglAPI.Net is a C# wrapper for the toggl.com api

 ## Warning!
 For correct usage you need to change default client-key.
 You can find it on bottom of the page (https://www.toggl.com/app/profile).
-You need a **pro** version to use tasks, otherwise test will fail.
+You need a **pro** version to use tasks, otherwise some tests will fail.

 ## Code Samples